-Note: The Department of Commerce's Bureau of Industry and Security (BIS) also regulates exports to these countries and regions (see 530).
-A given mailing might require separate authorization from both BIS and OFAC.
+Note: The Department of Commerce's Bureau of Industry and Security (BIS) also regulates exports to these countries and regions (see 532.1).
+The mailer might require separate authorization from both BIS and OFAC.
 For more information, see Publication 699, Special Requirements for Shipping Internationally.